 Guatemala City, or Guate to the locals, isn’t what you’d call a pretty city.
 Nor, for that matter, is it an especially safe one.
 Your first clue of that will be the guards with pump-action shotguns outside every store, followed closely by the prodigious amounts of razor wire strewn over everything.1 It’s a big, sprawling metropolis where population growth has outpaced the city’s ability to deal with it.

 Security is a major problem, and poverty is rampant.
-The city has an official census population of almost 2.5 million, but the actual population is almost certainly millions more–in recent years there has been a flood of people that haven’t been counted.
+The city has an official census population of almost 2.5 million, but the actual population is almost certainly millions more—in recent years, there has been a flood of people that haven’t been counted in official data.